-If you're sick of alt-tabbing or looking at your second screen whenever you play blitz.gg is the best alternative to LoL build sites, which can give you valuable real-time insights on how you perform.
+If you're sick of alt-tabbing or looking at your second screen whenever you play - blitz.gg is the best alternative.

-The best thing about Blitz.gg is its import function, which allows you to easily import recommended runes, summoner spells, and build guides, which you can access in-game.
+The important function allows you to easily import recommended runes, summoner spells, and build guides, which you can access in-game.

-Op.gg is another LoL build site that you can use to determine your builds.
+Op.gg is another LoL build site you can use to determine your builds.

 I've ranked op.gg last due to their user interface, which isn't as easy to gather information as Mobalytics or u.gg.

-Op.gg isn't necessarily the best when it comes to building guides, but where it shines is gathering data on your performance.
+They shine when it comes to gathering data on your performance.